mehrad-RT/Mail/README.md

 - **User-Friendly Interface**: Intuitive navigation and clean design

 ## License 📝
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [License](LICENSE) for details.

 ---
 Built by Mehrad-RT as part of the CS50 Web Programming course.